 Dr. Corcoran has received numerous national awards, among them the LTG Claire L. Chenault Award for outstanding achievement in clinical practice and education in the NCA Tri-Services (Army/Navy/Air Force).
 He is a member of the Alpha Omega Alpha Honor Medical Society.

 As the medical director of the Coronary Care Unit (CCU), Dr. Kumkumian leads the CCU staff in process improvement, focusing on core measures gathered by the State of Maryland, CMS and TJC.
 He also provides continuing education opportunities for CCU nurses and educators.
 A graduate of the George Washington University School of Medicine and trained at the University of Maryland in medicine and cardiovascular medicine, Dr. Kumkumian is board certified in internal medicine, cardiovascular diseases and interventional cardiology.
 Dr. Kumkumian recently joined the Bethesda-based cardiology practice of Maryland Heart, PC.

-Dr. Siegenthaler is a cardiovascular surgeon at the NIH Heart Center at Suburban Hospital.
+Dr. Siegenthaler is a cardiovascular surgeon at Suburban Hospital.
 He has more than 15 years of clinical and research experience in the field of cardiovascular surgery.
 Dr. Siegenthaler attended medical school at the University of Bern, Switzerland, completed a surgical residency at the University of Connecticut School of Medicine and completed a cardiothoracic surgery residency at the Texas Heart Institute in Houston.
 Besides the numerous cardiovascular and thoracic stent graft procedures he performs regularly, he also serves as a scientific and clinical volunteer at the National Heart, Lung, and Blood Institute of the National Institutes of Health.